Wax Play Introduction

 Number One: YOU CAN’T USE ORDINARY CANDLES!

 There’s multiple tips, tricks and information you should have before starting off.
 Firstly, don’t buy any normal, off the shelf candles.
-Candles must be Paraffin free- No Paraffin.
+Candles must be Paraffin free- No Paraffin or made specifically for wax play (there are many blends that are acceptable).
 I would highly recommend soy candles.
 Finding candles is easy enough on shopping platforms such as Esty by searching for “wax play candles”.
 A shop that is perfect and my personal GO TO for wax play candles is Red Rigger Candles.
 There are so many fantastic shapes, sizes and colours to choose from and you can feel at ease knowing the candles are specifically designed to drip wax on skin.

 Before you purchase there’s another very important “hack” or rather, core piece of information you need to know.
 This is “Colour affects Temperature”.
 It’s easy to remember with this memory hack: “Light colour, Light Pain, Deep Colour, Deep Pain”.
 So, to completely spell it out so you don’t make a mistake, white is going to cause the least amount of pain because the lighter the colour, the less heat required to melt the wax.
 Black will cause the most pain as the burning temperature/melting temperature is much higher.
 Blue is typically a mid-range on the wax play pain scale however the shade of the colour could change this, as in if it were a dark/navy blue then that is definitely going to be higher on the pain scale closer to your deep purples and blacks.